awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appconfig-configurationprofile.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LocationUri`  <a name="cfn-appconfig-configurationprofile-locationuri"></a>
 A URI to locate the configuration\.
-You can specify the AppConfig hosted configuration store, Systems Manager \(SSM\) document, an SSM Parameter Store parameter, or an Amazon S3 object\.
+You can specify the AWS AppConfig hosted configuration store, Systems Manager \(SSM\) document, an SSM Parameter Store parameter, or an Amazon S3 object\.
 For the hosted configuration store, specify `hosted`\.
 For an SSM document, specify either the document name in the format `ssm-document://<Document_name>` or the Amazon Resource Name \(ARN\)\.
 For a parameter, specify either the parameter name in the format `ssm-parameter://<Parameter_name>` or the ARN\.
 For an Amazon S3 object, specify the URI in the following format: `s3://<bucket>/<objectKey> `\.
 Here is an example: s3://my\-bucket/my\-app/us\-east\-1/my\-config\.json
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`